boltops-tools/terraspace-docs/_docs/install/gem/custom-version.md

 end
 ```

-Build the gem package.
+Build the gem package:

     $ bundle
     $ rake build
     pkg/terraspace-0.6.22.custom.gem

-The `rake build` command produces a `.gem` file that can be used to install the gem.
+The produced `.gem` can used to install the gem.
 You can install it locally:

-    $ gem install terraspace-0.6.22.custom.gem
+    $ gem install pkg/terraspace-0.6.22.custom.gem
     $ terraspace -v
     0.6.22.custom

 Or on any machine with a Ruby installed.
 You can copy it to the machine, ssh into it, and install the custom gem: